toderesa97/gitRepository/README.md

 # Practising with git

+## What is git?

+Git is a helpful tool to keep track of our files in a project.
+Instead of copying files to test if a new feature is going to work, we can branch, and that means creating our 'developing' path, so we don't push to the master branch without being sure what we've done.
+It's supposed that the master branch contains the last version (and obviously it must work) of our software.

 This is a repository which will be used to practice the git methodology.
 I'll be using IntelliJ and their VCS (Version control System)

 ##### TODO